nismod/open-gira/tests/README.md

 ## Test runner

-The tests rely on a runner and common output checking mechanism, located in the automatically generated `tests/unit/runner.py`.
-This has been adapted to reduce repetition in the test files, by adding in a `run_snakemake_test` function that takes the test target name and targets and runs the three-stage test procedure for each.
+The tests rely on a runner and common output checking mechanism, located in `tests/unit/runner.py`.

 The test procedure stages are:
 1. Setup temporary test environment and copy required files